Table of Contents

 5. Set targetDocument to the result of applying the documentPatch to the sourceDocument, following the JSON Patch specification.

-6. Validate targetDocument is a conformant DID document, else MUST raise invalidDIDUpdate error.
+6. Validate targetDocument is a conformant DID document, else MUST raise invalidDidUpdate error.

 7. Set sourceHashBytes to the result of passing sourceDocument into the JSON Canonicalization and Hash algorithm.